Bow, London: Community

 The first Idea Store, a chain of educational community centres initiated by the Tower Hamlets Council, opened in Bow in 2002.

 Roman Road Community Land Trust is an initiative that seeks to protect the diverse community by providing truly affordable housing and aims to create an alternative solution for residents who are being forced out of the area due to increased property prices.

 Roman Road LDN is a hyperlocal magazine covering Bow as well as Old Ford and Globe Town and launched as a full-time publication in 2018.
 In 2019 the magazine had 2,500 subscribers, 10,000 followers on social media, and nearly 100,000 unique readers a year.

 The Bow Arts Trust operates a Low Cost Accommodation scheme throughout the area.
 This provides housing for artists who have an interest in community work to have an affordable working space.

 Ability Bow is a specialised gym for those with disabilities or long-term health conditions and offers one-to-one exercise sessions, it has specialist gym equipment with tailored fitness programmes for each member.

+Churches

-As well as Bow Church, the historic parish church, other local churches include the Anglican church of St Paul's, Old Ford, and the Roman Catholic Church of Our Lady and St Catherine of Siena, built in 1870.
+Bow Church (St Mary and Holy Trinity) is the historic parish church.
+It forms part of the Bow Group of Anglican churches, together with St Paul's, Bow Common; All Hallows, Bow; St Paul's, Old Ford and St Barnabas Bethnal Green.
+Other local churches include the Roman Catholic Church of Our Lady and St Catherine of Siena, built in 1870, and Victoria Park Baptist Church, built 1872.